TomographicImaging/CIL/docs/source/developer_guide.rst

 ^^^^^^^^^^^^^^^^

 In case of local development and testing it is useful to be able to build the software directly.
-You should first clone this repository as
+You should first clone this repository as:

 .. code:: sh

    git clone git@github.com:TomographicImaging/CIL

+The parameter `--depth 1` can be added to create a shallow clone with a history truncated to the specified number of commits reducing the size of the clone, see [git documentation](https://git-scm.com/docs/git-clone#Documentation/git-clone.txt---depthdepth).
+### Building with `pip`

 Building with ``pip``
 ^^^^^^^^^^^^^^^^^^^^^